nicolascolla/morph-browser/README.md

 ### WARNING: Not an anonymous browser!

 This browser, like the browser it is a clone of, is [QtWebEngine-based](https://wiki.qt.io/QtWebEngine).
 It lacks all the features that make a "real" Tor browser (based on Firefox) secure and private, and (as usual with any project vaguely involving Google) it is easily fingerprintable.
-On top of that, it is running on a small platform.
-How many Ubuntu Touch users can you find in the wild?
-How many of those UT users will be running Tor?
-This is yet another bit of information that could be used to identify you.
-Your DNS requests will leak, which means **your ISP will probably know what websites you are visiting** (this will be possible to fix in the future when Ubuntu Touch upgrades QtWebEngine to 5.15).
 WebRTC can't be disabled, which means **websites using this feature could be able to see your real IP**.

 Use this browser if: